fbpx

 AFTRS scholarships

-Meet AFTRS’ Head of Editing Roland Gallois
+Meet AFTRS’ Discipline Lead of Editing, Roland Gallois

 Go behind the scenes of the Master of Arts Screen: Editing